Riko-Neko/MSWNet/README.md

 }
 ```

-A paper-specific citation can be added later if needed.
+A paper-specific citation will be added once published.